wwu-mentors/IntelliJ-Workshop/README.md

    ### Cons of IDEs
    1. Gotta jump through some hoops during setup
-   2. Make us reliant on the features they provide
+   2. Arguably, make us reliant on the features they provide
    3. Often do not support all common programming languages

 ## Getting started with IntelliJ